HashiCorp Vault for Secrets Management

 Though Vault is the reference, other valid options:

-- AWS Secrets Manager / GCP Secret Manager / Azure Key Vault: if you’re 100% in one cloud, native integration may be enough.
+- AWS Secrets Manager / GCP Secret Manager / Azure Key Vault: if you’re 100% in a single cloud, native integration may be enough.

 - Infisical[3]: newer open-source, friendlier UI, less mature in dynamic secrets.